Technology Demos

-We’re excited to announce the 2025 live technology demonstrations!
-These demonstrations will provide a unique opportunity to witness DoD-funded technologies in action.
+We’re excited to announce the live technology demonstrations!
+These demonstrations will provide a unique opportunity to witness DoW-funded technologies in action.
 Moreover, attendees will have the chance to engage with the minds behind these innovations.
 This will be a fantastic opportunity to gain firsthand knowledge and insights into the latest advancements in the state of the science.

 Integrating Deactivation and Recycling of Spent Lithium-Ion Batteries Using Low-Temperature Chloroaluminate Molten Salts